nanobox-io/nanobox-guides/articles/elixir/phoenix/launch-your-app.md

 #### Phoenix 1.3 PORT environment variable

-In Phoenix v1.3 and up, the `PORT` environment variable must be set when running when in production.
+In Phoenix v1.3 and up, the `PORT` environment variable must be set when running in production.
 Nanobox [forwards all http/s traffic](https://docs.nanobox.io/domains-networking/protocols-incoming-requests/#http-https) on 80 and 443 to the application running on 8080.
 Before deploying to production, add the environment variable to your `remote` context.
 Before launching your nanobox app set this variable with:

 ```bash